cpak10/opioids/readme.md

 # Opioid Transactions in the United States
 This repository contains tools to subset and analyze the opioid transactions in the United States.
+Requirements for running this program can be found in the following file: requirements.txt

 ## Data
 Data for opioid transactions in the United States from 2006 to 2014 is publicly available through court order.